uhppoted/uhppoted-tunnel/README.md

 In general, tunnels operate in pairs - one on the _host_, listening for commands from e.g. the _AccessControl_ application or _uhppote-cli_ and the other on the _client_ local to the controller, which sends the commands to the controller(s) and returns the replies to the _host_.
 It is however, possible to chain multiple tunnels to bridge across several machines.

+The _event_ connectors are a specialization of the UDP _listen_ and _broadcast_ connectors in that events are relayed in a a single direction only, without expectation of a reply.
+It's quite possible to use the _listen_ and _broadcast_ connectors to relay events but the specialized connectors are slightly optimized for the use case and have also been put in place to support future enhancements that may srely on the specialized connectors.

 ### `daemonize`